aexol-studio/deenruv/docs/docs/guides/core-concepts/auth/index.md

 ### Guest customers

-Vendure also supports **guest customers**, meaning that a customer can place an order without needing to register an account, and thus not getting an associated user or role.
+Deenruv also supports **guest customers**, meaning that a customer can place an order without needing to register an account, and thus not getting an associated user or role.
 A guest customer, having no roles and thus no permissions, is then unable to view past orders or access any other restricted API operations.

 However, a guest customer can at a later point register an account using the same email address, at which point they will get a user with the "Customer" role, and be able to view their past orders.

 ## Roles & Permissions

 Both the `Customer` and `Administrator` entities relate to a single [`User`](/reference/typescript-api/entities/user/) entity which in turn has one or more [`Roles`](/reference/typescript-api/entities/role/) for controlling permissions.

 ![Administrators & Roles](./admin-role.webp)